ArtiomBkt/Trello-clone/README.md

 # Trello clone

 ~~This project is under constant progress.~~
-The workload on the client side of this project has been reduced in favor of building a solid [server](https://github.com/abukati/Trellop-server).
+~~The workload on the client side of this project has been reduced in favor of building a solid [server](https://github.com/abukati/Trellop-server).~~
+Project development is on halt for now.

 ## What has been done so far